 You’d be forgiven for thinking the Light L16 Camera is some weird smartphone with crazy decals on one side.
-However, the reality is L16 has different lenses which can work together to produce either huge images or various focal lengths and apertures.
+However, the reality is L16 has different lenses that can work together to produce either huge images or various focal lengths and apertures.
 The concept takes what is currently happening with the latest smartphones with multiple lenses and almost takes it to its logical conclusion.

-Size wise, the Light L16 is like a very chunky smartphone, small enough to be taken anywhere and in theory packs the equivalent of loads of camera lenses into one small unit.
+Size-wise, the Light L16 is like a very chunky smartphone, small enough to be taken anywhere and in theory packs the equivalent of loads of camera lenses into one small unit.
 The camera isn’t a cheap proposition, so let’s see if this unique way of thinking translates to the real world.

 Let’s start with some of the technical specifications.
 The whole unit measures 6.5 x 3.3 x 0.94 inches and weighs in at 15.3 oz. built around a die-cast aluminum alloy body.
-There’s a nice rubberized nonslip grip which should keep everything nicely in place.
+There’s a nice rubberized nonslip grip that should keep everything nicely in place.

-The flip side of the camera holds a 5-inch FHD touchscreen, where all the functionality is accessed.
+The flip side of the camera holds a five-inch FHD touchscreen, where all the functionality is accessed.
 Clearly, the camera wants to be a step above what you’d find in a smartphone and provides more high-end features such as center-weighted and touch-weighted metering, different exposure modes, shutter release modes and a nice range of shutter speeds from 1/8000 to 15 seconds.

 The camera can also shoot video at 1080p at 30fps with files outputted as JPEG or DNG.
-Lastly, battery life is rated up to 8 hours, which in reality is around this figure point.
+Lastly, battery life is rated up to eight hours, which in reality is around this figure point.

 The Light L16 in Use

 Smartphone or LiveView functionality seems to be the order of the day on the touchscreen.
 Scrub across the screen and you can easily go from wide-angle to zoomed into the full 150mm.
 However, the camera doesn’t react as fast as you’d like it to, especially with more demanding situations.
-There’s also desktop editing software, which is needed to process the full resolution images.
+There’s also editing software, which is needed to process the full resolution images.
 This in itself is fine to a point, but still, slow on the uptake.

-In essence, the Light L16 works more like a multi-lens smartphone where you can zoom in from wide angle to telephoto, but with far more reach.
-The information from each camera lens uses optical zoom to stitch images together as you go, producing higher resolution images than what you’d find on a top smartphone, all crushed together with clever in the box processing.
+In essence, the Light L16 works more like a multi-lens smartphone where you can zoom in from wide-angle to telephoto, but with far more reach.
+The information from each camera lens uses optical zoom to stitch images together as you go, producing higher resolution images than what you’d find on a top smartphone, all crushed together with clever in-the-box processing.

 A low-resolution image is first shown as a preview, which during playback can produce the full resolution image which gives far more detail.
 But, the full 52-megapixel versions have to be run through the desktop software to produce results.
-The 13MP images are usually good enough quality to serve most purposes.
-However, quality does start to drop off in low light conditions.
+The 13MP images are usually good enough quality to serve most purposes; however, quality does start to drop off in low-light conditions.

-Having something that is meant to be a step up from the average smartphone and approach DSLR territory is cut back by the touchscreen only way of working.
+Having something that is meant to be a step up from the average smartphone and approach DSLR territory is cut back by the touchscreen-only way of working.
 Everything here is responsive, but tactile manual controls will always be the way to go for quick and impromptu photography.
 It’s obvious they have kept the whole unit as small as possible, but things like viewfinders and knobs have been omitted, but then everything feels more smartphone in use.

 Images can be sent to the supplied imaging software, but it can be clunky to use at times.
 13-megapixel JPEGS can be transferred via Bluetooth to Android, but not the full DNG files.
-Sorry Apple users as there’s no quick way for you, as transfer has to be done via a computer, then onto a phone.
+Sorry Apple users as there’s no quick way for you, as transferring has to be done via a computer, then onto a phone.
 Odd when the iPhone X models can shoot and edit RAW files.

 Fully zoomed in is where the most problems lie.
-The aperture isn’t as wide as the wide-angle lenses, which means they don’t let in as much light and there is no image stabilization, being hard to keep things steady at the most zoomed in levels.
+The aperture isn’t as wide as the wide-angle lenses, which means they don’t let in as much light and there is no image stabilization, being hard to keep things steady at the most zoomed-in levels.
 In other words, the zoom facility is there, but you really need a tripod to make the most of it.
 But it’s not all to waste, as when fully supported its a great facility to optically zoom at a moments notice.